YoshiCrystal9/FortPatcher-NX/README.md

 # FortPatcher-NX

 Play old versions of Fortnite on the Nintendo Switch!

 I'm not responsible of any bans caused by these patches.

 For more info you can join this discord server: https://discord.gg/vut68szyHC

+###Disclaimer

+This is uncompiled so it won't work as is on Switch!
+Compile the patches with IPSwitch!

 ## Supported Versions